State Stars Quality Rating and Improvement System (QRIS) Coaching

 Programs that are accredited have gone beyond minimum licensing standards and have made a commitment to the nurturing and education children and their families deserve.
 Accreditation is a process used to identify programs providing exemplary care for children.
 See our Accreditation Fact Sheet for more information on the benefits of becoming accredited.

-Office of Child Care – The Office of Early Care and Education assists child care centers and family home providers with the process of accreditation.
+Office of Early Learning and Development – The Office of Early Care and Education assists child care centers and family home providers with the process of accreditation.
 It can also assist with the cost for accreditation materials and fees.
 There are six different accreditation agencies that are recognized by the Office of Early Care and Education.

 - National Association for the Education of Young Children (NAEYC) – The National Association for the Education of Young Children (NAEYC) is dedicated to improving the well-being of all young children, with particular focus on the quality of educational and developmental services for all children from birth through age 8.

 - National Association for Family Child Care (NAFCC) – The NAFCC is a non-profit organization dedicated to promoting quality child care by strengthening the profession of family child care.